binfalse/mastodon-sitemap/README.md

 # Mastodon Sitemap Generator

-This is a [Python](https://www.python.org/) tool to generate an [XML sitemap](https://en.wikipedia.org/wiki/Sitemaps) for a single [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(software)) account.
+This is a [Python](https://www.python.org/) tool to generate an [XML sitemap](https://en.wikipedia.org/wiki/Sitemaps) for [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(software)).
-It is, thus, primarily made for single-user installations.
-If your on a multiuser instance, you can still create your sitemap.
-You just cannot put it in the webservers root directory.. (maybe you have some other place to point search engines to it..?)
-In general, it would also be possible to create an individual sitemap per user and have a sitemap index listing all user-specific sitemaps..
-However, even that would probably only be feasible on instances with just a few users...
+By default, it will create a sitemap for a specific user, but it can as well be used to generate a sitemap for the toots of all local users.

 ## Requirements